Coach Mac's 100th career victory | Oct. 6, 2012 | 44-21 at Georgia State |

 In 2003, UNH began turning the corner by winning three of its last four contests, including an upset victory over nationally-ranked Maine.
 The team’s 5-7 record could have easily been above .500, as the ‘Cats narrowly lost to No. 1 Delaware on a missed field goal in the closing seconds, and UNH was driving for a potential game-winning TD late at Division I-A Central Michigan before running out of time.

 In 2002, McDonnell’s offense was one of the most prolific in I-AA football and averaged 449.2 yards per contest and 36.7 ppg.
-In victories over the likes of Hampton, James Madison, Dartmouth and Massachusetts the ‘Cats scored 37 ppg. and scored over 40 points in two of the victories.
+In victories over the likes of Hampton, James Madison, Dartmouth and Massachusetts the ‘Cats scored 37 points/game and scored over 40 points in two of the victories.
 UNH finished with a 4-7 overall record in 2001.

-In 2000, the Wildcats were ranked as high as 23rd in the nation and knocked off three top-25 opponents, including Hampton (31-17), Massachusetts (24-16) and No. 2 Delaware (45-44 OT).
+In 2000, the Wildcats were ranked as high as 23rd in the nation and knocked off three top-25 opponents, including Hampton (31-17), Massachusetts (24-16) and No. 2 Delaware on Nov.
+4 (45-44 OT).
 Injuries squashed UNH’s chances for a playoff berth down the stretch, but UNH opened the campaign with a 4-0 record, its best start since 1977 when the Wildcats won seven straight games.
 UNH finished the season with a 6-5 record and finished tied for fourth in the Atlantic 10.
 McDonnell was named the Gridiron Club Of Greater Boston College Head Coach Of The Year.